yashasps/tata_innoverse_solverhunt8/README.md

     2. building and training mask detection model
     3. loading yolo_v3 model, mask-detector model and predictng people with mask and also without
     4. calculating euclidean distance and mapping them
+    5. Alert the people using a sound clip.

 #### it provides best results when the camera is placed above a person's height and 45* to the face of that person like security camera
-#### it can also be used against videos or real time video for processing (requires good performance device)
+#### it can also be used against videos or real time video for processing (requires good computational power)

 ### step 1: